 I made the shelves 17 1/2 inches long to give more space to the middle shelf.
 The shelf boards also need to be cut at a 30 degree angle on both ends.
 It’s an option to save the hassle of angled cuts and nailing at an angle by cutting the shelves at a straight edge to attach to have hexagon with straight sides.

 Here’s a fun little trick to keep it all together.
 It’s not as strong a method as using something like ratchet straps, but I think more people have painter’s tape at the ready.
 Stretch out the painter’s tape, then line up the boards in a row.
 Put some wood glue into the crack and pull up the end.
 It’ll pull together as you go.

 For those with little experience with glue and staining, I’ll let you in on a little secret.
 If you plan on staining the wood, you’d better take a wet cloth to the wood to clean off any trace of wood glue.
 If you don’t, it won’t stain properly.
-So, after you wipe the glue off, you’re best to leave the octag to dry.
-I will tell you that I didn’t wait for it to dry, so it was a tad difficult to nail it firm because of the shifting angles.
+So, after you wipe the glue off, you’re best to leave the octagon to dry.
+I will tell you that I didn’t wait for it to dry, so it was a tad difficult to nail it firmly because of the shifting angles.

 Time to bring out the nail gun

 After the limited sawing and gluing, it’s time to nail it all together.
 My nail gun was jammed, so I borrowed my neighbor’s.
 His was better than mine because it had an arrow pointing at where the nail would come out.
 Mine doesn’t have that lovely little feature…because…mine is cheap.
 I’m very near buying a better one.
 I seem to use a nail gun a lot more than I’d ever anticipated so seems like a worthwhile purchase to me.

 The hardest part was nailing the shelves in the right spot.
 Honestly, I didn’t want to wait for the glue to dry at the time.
 It would have been easier to have waited to nail it after it was set with glue.